IliasDeros/virtual-chips/README.md

 1. `yarn deploy` or `npm run deploy`
 2. visit app at https://virtual-chips.firebaseapp.com/

+### Testing
+All actions and reducers are unit-tested.
+Execute tests by running `npm test`.
+Cloud functions are also tested, use the same command inside `cd functions`

 ### Updating functions
 *functions* is the backend portion of the app.
 See Firebase [Cloud Functions](https://firebase.google.com/docs/functions/)